jessicaseery/portfolio-project/README.md

 For this Concordia University Bootcamp project, I created a 6 page protfolio website containing several of my previous assignements!

 ## currently working on
-- building the content of each page
-- making some pages
+- making some pages render properly on different media formats

 ## things to add
 - loading status